‘Beyond the Pale’, Bruce Connew, 20 August 1988

 “Sometimes, he had to dig out Mr Rees as he only dared call him when the deputy’s prodding checks of the roof brought an unsafe section down around his ears.
 Dia Rees taught my father to waltz during several of these early morning inspections.”

-As a 14 year old boy, my father, Keith (also known as Fred), walked up the incline behind Ngakawau every morning for months before being taken on, to follow the early morning deputy who checked the mine’s safety before the day shift.
+As a 14-year-old boy, my father, Keith (also known as Fred), walked up the incline behind Ngakawau every morning for months before being taken on, to follow the early morning deputy who checked the mine’s safety before the day shift.
 Sometimes, he had to dig out Mr Rees as he only dared call him when the deputy’s prodding checks of the roof brought an unsafe section down around his ears.
-Dia Rees taught my father to waltz during several of these early morning inspections.
+Dai Rees taught my father to waltz during several of these early morning inspections.

 After not too many months, Dad, who tells a good story, preferred the bowels of a ship to the bowels of the earth, left the mine and joined the navy.
 He stayed with the navy almost as long as my uncle, his brother, did with State Coal.